meshery/meshery/ui/README.md

 ## Component naming convention
-For reference and easy code search, the components are named accordingly following the rule 'Meshery<Part of UI it involves>', for example: components involved in rednering the Results page of Meshery UI are named as 'MesheryResults.js', 'MesheryResultDialog.js', 'MesherySMIResults.js'.
+For reference and easy code search, the components are named accordingly following the rule 'Meshery<Part of UI it involves>', for example: components involved in rendering the Results page of Meshery UI are named as 'MesheryResults.js', 'MesheryResultDialog.js', 'MesherySMIResults.js'.
 Please follow this convention if you are creating a new component.

 <p style="text-align: center"><em>If you'll like to go to the main Meshery Contributor guide <a href="../CONTRIBUTING.md">click here</a></em></p>